-- 1. Make sure that the environment variables, ORACLE_HOME, ORACLE_SID, and PATH are correctly set. - Shut down any processes in the Oracle home on each node that can access a database.
-For example, you need to shut down Oracle Enterprise Manager Database Control.
+- 1. Ensure that the environment variables, ORACLE_HOME, ORACLE_SID, and PATH are correctly set. - Shut down any processes in the Oracle home on each node that can access a database.
+For example, you must shut down Oracle Enterprise Manager Database Control.